-Will the new Family Court of Australia become a separate court?
+Will the new Family Law Court of Australia become a separate court?

-Yes, the merged Family Court of Australia and Federal Circuit of Australia will officially commence operations on 1 September 2021 and will be called the “Federal Circuit and Family Court of Australia” (FCFCA).
+Yes, the merged Family Court of Australia and Federal Circuit of Australia will officially commence operations on 1 September 2021.
+They will be called the “Federal Circuit and Family Court of Australia” (FCFCA).
 Visit their new website here.

 What are the changes to the law?

-Matters are filed in the new FCFCA system in a national consistent case pathway, which is set out in general terms in the following diagram:
+Matters are filed in the new FCFCA system in a national consistent case pathway, set out in general terms in the following diagram:

 The new changes will focus on trying to achieve a settlement at an early stage.
-Their aim is to try and resolve matters quickly as it’s likely to save both money and time for anyone attending court.
-These steps are aimed to resolve 90% of cases within 12 months.
-This will make a huge difference to the lives of hundreds of thousands of people who have been suffering unnecessarily for cases that have lasted many years.
+They aim to try and resolve matters quickly as it’s likely to save money and time for anyone attending court.
+These steps aim to fix 90% of cases within 12 months.
+These resolutions will make a massive difference to the lives of hundreds of thousands of people who have been suffering unnecessarily for cases that have lasted many years.

 It will look something like this:

-The first court event is to take place within 6–8 weeks of filing.
+The first court event will occur within 6–8 weeks of filing.
 Parties should be at mediation or dispute resolution within 5–6 months of filing before they have spent too much money on costs and have become too entrenched in the system.
-If they are still unable to settle they will be sent to trial which is to commence where possible within 12 months.
-These steps are aimed at resolving up to 90% of cases within 12 months which will be a substantial improvement.
+If they cannot settle, they will go to trial, which is to commence where possible within 12 months.
+These steps aim to resolve up to 90% of cases within 12 months, which is a substantial improvement.

-There will also be a significant focus on compliance with court orders, demonstrated by the establishment of a new National Compliance List which will also commence on 1 September 2021.
+There will also be a significant focus on compliance with court orders, demonstrated by establishing a new National Compliance List, which will commence on 1 September 2021.

 A Media Release of the Family Court of Australia released on 30 July 2021 said that:

-The new Court will for the first time in 21 years, have a single point of entry and harmonised rules, forms and case management processes to provide a streamlined approach to family law proceedings.
-It will simplify procedures and enable cases to be moved through the family law system quickly and fairly and with as little detrimental impact on families and children as possible.
+For the first time in 21 years, the new court will have a single point of entry and harmonised rules, forms and case management processes to provide a streamlined approach to family law proceedings.
+It will simplify procedures and enable cases to be moved through the family law court system quickly and fairly and with as little detrimental impact on families and children as possible.